KarthikSooraj/AtliQ-Hospitality-Analysis/README.md

 # AtliQ-Hospitality-Analysis
-This is a Data Analytics project I have done using Power BI as part of Codebasics SQL Project Challenge.
+This is a Data Analytics project I have done using Power BI as part of Codebasics Resume Project Challenge.

 Provide Insights to Revenue Team in Hospitality Domain